Ham and Cheese Pinwheels with Puff Pastry

 party appetizer plate with baked pinwheels, almonds and cheese picks.

-Round out your party menu with these simple appetizers that are sure to please a crowd.
+Round out your party menu with cowboy caviar dip and teriyaki chicken skewers.
+Make a vegetable tray for a fresh component, and these simple appetizers that are sure to please a crowd.

-It’s time to stock up on ingredients for ham and cheese pinwheels and make a batch for family and friends.
+It’s time to stock up on ingredients for ham and cheese puff pastry pinwheels and make a batch for upcoming parties.
 I guarantee they’ll be a hit!

 If you like this post, PINShare, or sign up for our Newsletter at the top of the page.
 And don’t forget to follow CAH on Instagram or Facebook.
 Cheers!